National-Pork-Board/agview-example-clients/README.md

-#Examples for obtaining and renewing API (OAuth) access token and creating Premises and Movements.
+#Examples for obtaining and renewing API (JWT) access token and creating Premises and Movements.
 For simplicity, this example uses CSV files as database tables.
 Your environment probably will have real database tables.
 However, the concept of taking your data from multiple tables and creating POST requests needed by our API should be the same regardless of your database.